Laura Splan

 Embodied Objects: Squint

-description of the artwork is courtesy of artist’s website: “The frenetic patterns in the Embodied Objects weavings are formed from electromyography (EMG) data collected while performing tasks and expressions with my own body such as squinting, blinking and even unraveling a finished tapestry.
-The numerical EMG data was visualized in a custom program that was […]
+signed and dated on the accompanying certificate of authenticity in ink description of the artwork is courtesy of artist’s website: “The frenetic patterns in the Embodied Objects weavings are formed from electromyography (EMG) data collected while performing tasks and expressions with my own body such as squinting, blinking and even unraveling a finished tapestry.
+The […]